Paris: Students protest police violence

 The demonstration is the latest in a string of anti-police protests that have swept Paris, and its northern suburbs, since a 22-year-old black man, known publicly as Théo, was purportedly raped with a police baton during a February 2 arrest.

-The incident, which took place in an area north of the capital with a large immigrant population, has ignited simmering tensions between French minorities and the police.
+The incident, which took place in an area north of the capital with a large immigrant population, has ignited simmering tensions between minorities and the police.

 'Revenge for Theo'

-A banner reading "Revenge for Théo" was one of many signs carried by students who gathered for a largely peaceful rally in Paris' Place de la Nation square.
+A banner reading "Revenge for Théo" was one of many signs carried by students who gathered for a largely peaceful rally in Place de la Nation square.

 Clashes later broke out with riot police, according to photos and videos shared on social media.
-Protesters rallying on social media behind the hashtag #BlocusPourThéo (#BlockadeForTheo) posted videos showing fires alight in the streets and riot police launching tear gas at the crowds.
+Protesters rallying on social media behind the hashtag #BlocusPourThéo (#BlockadeForTheo) posted videos showing fires alight in the streets and police launching tear gas at the crowds.

 Police confirmed to CNN that 21 people were arrested during the protest in Paris, which drew 800 to 1,000 demonstrators.
 The metro station at Place de la Nation was shuttered during the unrest.
-A total of 26 people were arrested in clashes across Paris and the city's suburbs.
+A total of 26 people were arrested in clashes across Paris and its suburbs.

-The vice principal of one school was hit by a fire extinguisher thrown by a protester, according to the Paris Board of Education, which condemned the violence in a statement.
+The vice principal of one school was hit by a fire extinguisher thrown by a protester, according to the Paris Board of Education, which condemned the violence.

 "Blockages are not a legitimate way to protest.
 They endanger staff and students," Gilles Pécout, head of the Paris Board of Education, said in a statement.